-In today’s social media landscape, a brand can connect with essentially anyone on an individual level.
+In today’s social media landscape, advertisers can connect with their total addressable audience (TAM).

-Because of this ability, social advertising has steadily, and substantially increased year-over-year, and continues to trend upward.
+Because of this ability, social advertising has steadily increased year-over-year.

-While that’s no surprise, the evolution of social media has taken some unexpected, and seemingly strange turns in recent years.
+While that’s no surprise, the evolution of social media has taken some unexpected and strange turns.

 When social advertising was first introduced, brands were reluctant to advertise due to the uncertainty of the surrounding content.
 At the time, the content seemed a bit unsupervised.

-Once social platforms started policing their content, however, brands became more comfortable, and started to adopt social advertising.
+Once social platforms started policing their content, brands became more comfortable and adopted social advertising.

-People took notice that some brands, politicians, and celebrities had extremely high numbers of fake followers, engagements, and so on.
+People noticed that some brands, politicians, and celebrities had extremely high numbers of fake followers, engagements, etc.

-This also built heavy momentum towards sensationalism in social media.
+This also built heavy momentum toward sensationalism in social media.

-First, in general, we have seen a rise in sensationalism relevant to politics.
+First, we have generally seen a rise in sensationalism relevant to politics.